Here’s what you can find in the Treatise

 Learning Cost:

 The user presses their own shield against a target’s shield to render the opponent less defensive.
 When using this technique, the user must achieve a purple result or higher on their Shield test.
 While pressed, neither the target nor the user may use their shield to block or attack.
+This technique ends when either the user chooses to drop it as a concurrent action or the target succeeds on a contested STR check.
+The target may initiate this contested STR test as a simple action.
+If the target has a Block action readied at the time the user attempts this technique, the technique fails if the opponent achieves a purple result or better on the Block.

 Shield throw